 While the first year projects are largely abstract and the second year sited in Chicago, the third year transports disciplinary lessons and opportunities elsewhere.
-Specific design and research agendas of current significance are explored with distinguished visiting faculty (e.g., the Greenwald Visiting Professor) and defined as the result of a year-long course of study (consisting of a fall seminar and spring studio) in a research cluster geared toward publishing its findings and proposals.
+Architectural and urban design and research agendas of current significance are explored with distinguished visiting faculty (e.g., the Greenwald Visiting Professor) and defined as the result of a year-long course of study (consisting of a fall seminar and spring studio) in a research cluster geared toward publishing its findings and proposals.

 Fall: Topic Studios

-These option studios provide the opportunity to work on a contemporary architectural problem through the lens of an internationally-recognized instructor.
+These option studios provide the opportunity to work on a contemporary architectural and/or urban design problem through the lens of an internationally-recognized instructor.